Led by Nate and Laura Heffington

 Gathering in either Eastside or Mauldin, we meet one night a week (sometimes with kids, sometimes we have sitters), the women try to get together during the week when they can, and the men meet early in the morning once a week to talk and pray.

-Led by Justin & Jenn Snow and John & Hannah Miller
+Led by John & Hannah Miller

 From Psalm 27, we believe the Lord is our Light.
 We desire to dwell in the house of the Lord, and seek to invite Him into our homes where we gather each week.
 As a result of the Gospel, we too are lights to those in our communities.
 We are all lighthouses!